-Greater New Haven’s preschool enrollment is high - 59% versus 43% nationally - but varies by town and neighborhood.
-The enrollment rate ranges from 47% in low-income New Haven neighborhoods to 70% in outer ring suburbs and towns.
+Greater New Haven’s preschool enrollment is high - 64% versus 48% nationally - but varies by town and neighborhood.
+The enrollment rate ranges from 58% in low-income New Haven and inner-ring neighborhoods to 70% in outer ring suburbs and towns.

 Disparities between students of color and white students appear in early grades and persist into high school.
-Students of color in Greater New Haven are more than twice as likely to be chronically absent from school as white students.
-On statewide standardized reading and math tests in 2015, only one third of students of color in the region received proficient scores as compared to 64 percent of white students.
+Students of color in Greater New Haven are about twice as likely to be chronically absent from school as white students.

 Connecticut's high school graduation rate of 87% is high by national standards.
 Within the Greater New Haven, however, the graduation rate varies by location.
 The rate in New Haven is 75%; in inner ring towns the rate is 81%; and in outer ring towns it is 92%.